What is Alcohol Addiction?

 Diagnosing alcohol abuse disorders can be surprisingly difficult – especially in cases where the patient is unhelpful or resistant to diagnosis.
 As noted earlier, different authorities have different definitions of alcoholism and alcohol abuse, and some of the criteria used by one authority to identify alcohol use disorders may be irrelevant in the eyes of another.

-In many severe cases (especially when withdrawal is presented) it might be relatively straightforward to identify someone suffering the effects of alcohol addiction and/or long-term alcohol abuse.
+In many severe cases it might be relatively straightforward to identify someone suffering the effects of alcohol addiction and/or long-term alcohol abuse.
 In other cases, however, various diagnostic methods may be applied to support – or refute – the opinion of a doctor.

 Various screening questionnaires have been drawn up to establish the possible presence and extent of an alcohol use disorder.
 Two which are commonly used in the UK are the Alcohol Use Disorders Identification Test, and the Fast Alcohol Screening Test, both of which are available from the NHS online or maybe obtained from – and required by – your GP.

-As well as tests to establish the presence of alcohol in blood, to work out how much alcohol someone has consumed recently (for example, in cases of potential drink-driving) some blood tests can be carried out which can give information regarding longer-term alcohol abuse and the damage it may have done.
-Some tests commonly carried out in the UK include GGT (gamma glutamyl transferase), bilirubin, ALT (alanine aminotransferase) and MCV (mean cell volume) which each investigate different aspects of alcohol consumption and its impact upon the body.
+As well as tests to establish the presence of alcohol in blood, to work out how much alcohol someone has consumed recently some blood tests can be carried out which can give information regarding longer-term alcohol abuse and the damage it may have done.
+Some tests commonly carried out in the UK include GGT, bilirubin, ALT (alanine aminotransferase) and MCV (mean cell volume) which each investigate different aspects of alcohol consumption and its impact upon the body.
 For more information on these tests, consult an alcohol addiction specialist.

 Call our admissions line 24 hours a day to get help.